TRG-BUILD/sumo_course/prerequisites.md

 # Prerequisites for the SUMO course

 Microsimulation part of the _Trafikteknik_ course relies of a couple of prerequisite computer skills and programs.
 Contact msam@build.aau.dk if you tried but didnt succeed with any of the points below, and you dont know why.

+NB!
+Please dont install anything on Google Drive or One Drive as it will likely lead to problems with SUMO or Python due to file syncronization that will be difficult to find.

-## 1. Command prompt / terminal [](#){name=terminal}
+## 1. Command prompt / terminal
 Make sure you have some basic understanding of the Windows command prompt or macOS terminal as it will be used throughout the course.
 If you are not sure what command prompt and terminal are you can find a good introduction for your OS here:

 - [Windows](https://www.youtube.com/watch?v=MBBWVgE0ewk)